 How can I learn more about hiring cultures?

-Some of our speakers and panelists include:
+Our speakers and panelists included:

 - Kelly Jones, VP Global Head of Talent Acquisition at Cisco